Frequently Asked Questions

 Congratulations!
 You will receive an email confirming your program and outlining the next steps.
 Login to your personalized Login Page to access your financial statements and forms and documents, including medical information and paperwork, airfare information, and your financial statements.
 You will also find the Global Works Parent & Student Handbook, your go-to guide for information about preparation, policies and practices during a Global Works trip.

-Yes, except for Puerto Rico, all Global Works programs require you to have a passport.
+Yes, for any international destinations.
+Puerto Rico and other domestic locations do not require a passport.
 Please do not delay in applying for or renewing your passport.
 As a general rule, most countries expect that your passport will be valid at least 6 months from your trip start date.
 Go to http://www.visacentral.com/globalworks to find our more information, apply for, or renew your passport.

 We follow the guidelines and recommendations of the U.S. Center for Disease Control.
 The governments of the countries that we travel to do not require specific immunizations or vaccinations.
 However, we recommend several immunizations, based on the idea that we will traveling to “off the beaten path” locations.
 Upon enrollment, we provide you with information about health and immunizations for your particular destination (please see the Vaccination and Travel Health Info document on your Login Page).
 We strongly suggest that you consult your physician and/or travel medicine clinic to make the final decision about immunizations.